cybertec-postgresql/pgwatch2/README.md

 * Optional alerting (Email, Slack, PagerDuty) provided by Grafana
 * PgBouncer and AWS RDS graphing/alerting supported in addition to PostgreSQL
 * Possible to monitoring all DBs found in a cluster automatically (with regex pattern matching)
-* Kubernetes/OpenShift ready
+* Kubernetes/OpenShift ready with a "non-root" image and a deployment template
-* Multiple metric storage options - InfluxDB, PostgreSQL, Graphite
+* Multiple metric storage options - PostgreSQL, InfluxDB, Graphite, JSON file

 # Project background